eecs493staff/eecs493staff.github.io/docs/final-project/README.md

   - Link to Project Feedback Form: [Project Feedback Form (template)](https://docs.google.com/document/d/1ESHmK_hDI1SRG_0suQUUuyxveGGQ06BNx8curxahVIQ/edit?usp=sharing) (but check for updates)
   - Due Date: Nov 19 before the In-class Showcase
     - You don't need to submit anything before the bake-off.
 You only need to bring your prototype and the project feedback form sheet to bake-off.
-    - Note: you can and should continue improving your prototype after the bakeoff session.
+    - Note: you can and should continue improving your prototype after the showcase session.

 - **Iterate on The Evaluation (10%)**